nogueiraantonio/dscpe-widget-property-editor/README.md

 The tool will assist you in creating the necessary files, store & keys, configure your OS and your browsers.
 Download the [binaries](https://github.com/FiloSottile/mkcert/releases) corresponding to your OS.

-Retrieve the hostname of your machine, open a terminal where in the directory where you have downloaded mkcert and :
+Retrieve the hostname of your machine, open a terminal where in the directory where you have downloaded mkcert and:

 ```bash
 hostname